-However, every year a number of people in Bangkok are bitten by dangerously venomous snakes.
+However, every year several people in Bangkok are bitten by dangerously venomous snakes.
 For information on what to do if you are bit by a potentially dangerous snake, go to the snakebite page.

 Green camouflage is an adaptation for some snakes that live in bushes and trees.
-Many people believe that all green snakes are dangerous, but in fact only the vipers are mildly venomous and they can be distinguished by the shape of their head.
+Many people believe that green snakes are dangerous, but in fact only the vipers are (mildly) venomous and they can be distinguished by the shape of their head.

 Brown or Black Snakes

-Of course, other snakes that spend their time near the ground or on large trees would prefer to be much drabber in color.
+Snakes that spend their time near the ground or on large trees tend to be drabber in color.
 Here are a few snakes who are primarily brown or black without significant markings

-Many ground and water snakes are brownish in color with various types of bands.
-Many species vary in the tone and intensity of their colors, so the most important characteristics to distinguish them are the size of their bodies and the shape and distinction of their bands.
+Many ground and water snakes have brownish bodies marked with various types of bands.
+Many species vary in the tone and intensity of their colors, so the most important characteristics to pay attention to are the size of their bodies and the shape and distinctness of their bands.

-There are a number of brownish Bangkok snakes with various blotches on their body.
+There are a number of brownish Bangkok snakes with various blotches on the body.
 Most are easy to distinguish by the shape and position of the blotches.

-A few of Bangkok’s snakes have a variety of striped patterns
+A few of Bangkok’s snakes have striped patterns

 These “blind” snakes can be distinguished from worms because they have eyes, a tongue, and hard scales.
 Their lack of features makes them difficult to identify, and so a scale count is often necessary to tell the species apart.